2015-2016 Scholarship Information

 Lynn McCraw & Charlie Craven Scholarships

 The awards are in honor of the late Dr. Lynn W. McCraw, Professor Emeritus at The University of Texas at Austin, and recently retired Charlie Craven, Associate Professor in the Department of Kinesiology and Health Education.
-These awards represent the hard work, dedication, and professional commitment that Dr. McCraw and "Doc" Craven exhibited through their work in our Department, as well as the local, state and national level.
+These awards represent the hard work, dedication, and professional commitment that Dr. McCraw and "Doc" Craven exhibited through their work in the Department of Kinesiology and Health Education, as well as the local, state and national level.

-Applications for the 2013-2014 academic year are now available and must be turned in by Friday January 17, 2014.
+Applications for the 2015-2016 academic year are available in late Fall, and are due in January 2015.
 Recipients must commit to attending the Alderson Lecture.